t-tang/fluent-reflection/README.md

 					.annotationProperties().named("state").type();
 ```

-This code gets all the methods on the RestService class which are annotated with OnEvent.
+This code gets all the methods on the RestService class which are annotated with OnEvent and makes them accessible to invoke

 ```java
 			List<Method> methods =